 Printing with an AirPrint printer

 Whether you want to print from your iPhone or iPad, the process is almost identical.
-The only difference is really where you might see the share button (square with up arrow).
+The only difference is really where you might find the share button (square with up arrow).
 This button may also move around depending on if you’re using portrait or landscape mode.
-I’m using an iPhone 7 Plus for the examples below.
-Let’s start by looking at printing a photo.

-As long as you see the share button on the content or file you’re looking at you can print directly from your device.
+As long as you see the share button on the content or file you’re looking at you should be able to print directly from your device.

 Printing with a non-AirPrint printer

 Even if your printer isn’t AirPrint enabled you may still be able to print from iPhone and iPad.
-The most common way this works is through an app from the manufacturer and a direct wireless access point that the printer creates.
+The most common way this works is through an app from the manufacturer.

 Look for a button similar to the one shown above.
 Once you’ve pressed it, navigate to Settings → Wi-Fi and look for an open network that contains your printer’s brand or model name in it.

-My Canon printer allows me to print wirelessly with this Canon_ij_Setup network and a Canon iOS app.
-Most of the major manufacturers have an app for printing with iPhone and iPad.
-Here are a few examples below.
+This Canon printer allows me to print wirelessly with this Canon_ij_Setup network and the Canon iOS app.

 A few other ways to print easily from iPhone and iPad are with third-party software.
 Some solid options have been shared in the comments and via Twitter by readers.
-The most mentioned option is Printopia while others have mentioned handyPrint and Printer Pro as worth checking out.
+The most mentioned option is Printopia while others have mentioned Printer Pro by Readdle as worth checking out.
 Thanks for sharing, all!

 Most of these apps give more control to how and what you can print and give you functionality even if you don’t have AirPrint.

 Another slick option pointed out by Robert in the comments is that your printer may have the capability to have its own email address.
-This process is usually set up during the product registration and once complete you can print by using this email address, even if you’re away from your printer.
+This process is usually set up during the product registration or automatically in some cases.
+Once complete, you can print by using this email address, even if you’re away from your printer.
 Here’s how it looks to find your printer’s email address in the HP Smart app: